ketulgupta1995/SMSTestProject/README.md

 3.  __docker-compose.yml__  : this file contains how to start both db and fastapi server
 4. __install_docker_mysql.sh__  : installs all  the prerequisite for running the application like docker and docker compose and mysql client
+5. __execution_screenshots__  : These are some screenshots of the project taken while testing to show how it works.
 --------------------------------------------------------------------------------------------------
 ### My development environment:
 1. I have used **ubuntu 18.04** for development and testing